-(3) CTA MC inders laud miles as needed].
+(5) CTA Me Members [add miles as needed].

 CTA Lead Company Name CAGE Task/Delivery Order Number

 (Yes/No) Code (Contracting Officer completes

 upon award)

 (4) If the CTA members change before or after task/delivery order award, the CTA Lead shall provide written notice, including updates to the CTA Members table at (3), to the contracting officer within two working days of change.
 The contracting officer will review and upon acceptance of the CTA change, issue a task/delivery order modification to update the table.